 Note that the term 'establishment' may be interpreted as being similar to 'fixed establishment' which is defined in this Act in identical manner with the definition in section 2(50) of CGST Act.
-It refers to it being 'a place with sufficient degree of permanence and suitable structure to supply services or to receive and use the services'.
+It refers to it being 'a place (other than registered place of business) with sufficient degree of permanence and suitable structure to supply services or to receive and use the services for its own needs'.

-Section 2(7) - fixed establishment means a place (other than the registered place of business) which is characterised by a sufficient degree of permanence and suitable structure in terms of human and technical resources to supply services or to receive and use services for its own needs:
+Section 2(7) of IGST Act, 2017 - fixed establishment means a place (other than the registered place of business) which is characterised by a sufficient degree of permanence and suitable structure in terms of human and technical resources to supply services or to receive and use services for its own needs;